After giving birth to my first child, I learned the hard way how imperative it is to have a postpartum care kit.

 This is also a great way to keep your lady parts clean, cool, and happy.

 Wiping with dry toilet paper will feel irritating and even painful.
-In addition, depending on condition of your lower area small bits of toilet paper might stay stuck in unwanted parts.
+In addition, depending on the condition of your lower area, small bits of toilet paper might stay stuck in unwanted parts.

 If you need to wipe after using the toilet, Water Wipes are ideal.
 Water Wipes are the best and safest option since they are made of 99% purified water.

-In fact, Water Wipes is what I use for my children and is a must-have toiletry in our house.
-Regular wipes contain all sorts of chemicals that should be avoided.
+Water Wipes are what I used for my children and were a must-have toiletry in our house when our kids were little.

 Put a new witch hazel pad (or two) in your perineal area with every maxi pad change.